landrysik/autotrol-esphome/README.md

 And the second side (after removing 4 screws):
 ![PCB side 2](/images/bare_board_2.jpg)
+Btw the square in the middle-top is supercap to keep RTC running and memory alive for few hours during power cut.
+After it gets discharged you must set clock again + you lose current "water remaining to next regeneration" as it is obviously stored in some volatile SRAM memory...

 ## Modification
 1) Interfacing with the buttons is done by using small N-channel MOSFET transistor across the actual button.
 Buttons are NO with pullup to 3.6V.
 When pressed they short to GND.
 The MOSFET does the same when voltage from ESP8266 is applied to gate.
 I used breakout boards as the SO23 MOSFETs are too delicate for such purpose.